dawson-brown/Cryptopals/README.md

 # Cryptopals

 These are my solutions to the cryptopals challenges.
-The goal is eventually to only use what's available in the C standard library.
-For now I'll lean on OpenSSL, but I'd like to implement AES and SHA and whatnot eventually.
+The goal is to only use what's available in the C standard library--this means implementing all the crypto primitives myself.